Print on Demand Loyalty Programs: Do Customer Rewards Really Boost Retention?

 Let’s talk winners.
 A few nimble print on demand brands have loyalty programs that rock, pumping up repeat purchases and customer reviews.

-• Printful VIP: Printful doubled its email open rates by sending special offers based on the customer’s last printed product—think pet lovers getting custom pet mugs, or teachers getting desk signs.
+• Printful VIP: Printful doubled its email open rates by sending special offers based on the customer’s last printed product think of pet lovers getting custom pet mugs or teachers getting desk signs.

 Conclusion

-Add a loyalty program when you’re ready to deepen customer relationships, not just hand out discounts.
-Look for signs your audience values recognition and perks—repeat orders, positive feedback, and requests for more exclusive options all point to a loyalty program that could work.
+Add a loyalty program when you’re ready to deepen customer relationships not just hand out discounts.
+Look for signs your audience values recognition and perks that can give repeat orders, positive feedback and requests for more exclusive options all point to a loyalty program that could work.

 Thanks for reading.
 If you’ve cracked the code (or hit roadblocks) with loyalty programs in your print on demand store, I’d love to hear your story below.